jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     scott@octo:~/bbb/build$

-Those 'Common targets' may or may not build successfully.
-I have never tried them.
+I don't use those *Common targets*, but instead use my own custom image recipes.

-Instead, there are two custom images available in the meta-bbb layer.
-The recipes for these images can be found under `meta-bbb/images/`
+There are two custom images available in the *meta-bbb* layer.
+The recipes for the images can be found in `meta-bbb/images/`

 * console-image.bb
 * qt5-image.bb

-Add your custom images to this same directory.
+You should add your own custom images to this same directory.

 #### console-image